claudecodeguide.dev

 Git Worktrees & Parallel Work

-Git worktrees eliminate this.
+Git worktrees eliminate this entirely.

 Parallel work with worktrees